How to Read a Nutrition Label in Thailand

 Most people will take one look at a nutrition label in another language, just shrug their shoulders, and throw the item into their grocery cart without thinking twice.

-To be honest, I was one of those people.
+To be honest, I was one of those people trying to read a nutrition label in Thailand.

 When I moved to Thailand I initially just bought whatever products looked like products I would buy back home in the States.
 This applied to yogurts, bread, nutrition bars, and crackers for example since I could not read the labels.